-Because precaution is better than treatment, you should try these basic guidelines to avoid your prized aloe vera plant from signs of root rot.
+Because precaution is better than treatment, you should try these basic guidelines to avoid your prized Aloe vera plant from signs of root rot.

 Here are a few top-notch precautions to take ahead of time to prevent your plant’s roots from decaying.

-1. Modify Watering Schedule
+1. Modify the Watering Schedule

-A bacterial condition that creates water-soaked patches on aloe leaves is known as soft rot.
+A bacterial condition that creates water-soaked patches on Aloe leaves is known as soft rot.

 The leaflets become squishy and crumble as deterioration advances into the plant’s interior.
 The patches may get larger and fuse altogether.

-Soft rot can be caused by moisture accumulating in the head of the aloe plant.
+Soft rot can be caused by moisture accumulating in the head of the Aloe plant.

-Remember that aloe vera are desert plants and do not require plenty of water to thrive.
+Remember that Aloe vera are desert plants and do not require plenty of water to thrive.